 Keya is also accepting and uncomplaining, and it moves with a slow and steady pace forward— another trait symbolizing an individual’s realization that health improvements don’t happen quickly and it takes a steady pace of growth and change in order to recover and attain a state of wellness.

 Ashley Wilksen, Diversion Services Coordinator firstname.lastname@example.org

-Keya House is for adults with mental health and substance use issues who live in the Region V Systems service area.
+Keya House is for adults with mental health and/or substance use issues who live in the Region V Systems service area.
 You must have transportation to and from the house.

 “You guys have an amazing system.
 When I go to the hospital I’d freak out more because I can’t work.
 I can’t make money or pay bills so I’d freak out even more and spiral down even more….Thank you for giving me encouragement and hope.”
 Former Keya Guest